leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 At first glance, it’s hard to see why every small-to-mid-sized business wouldn’t choose to outsource its services to a third-party provider.
 The company can start up its delivery service with minimal investment, yet gain access to a wealth of resources that it can use to effortlessly meet its demand.

-On the other hand, there are a host of logical reasons (often centered around predictability of demand and a strong desire to preserve brand control) that can justify the human, financial, and intellectual capital required to build a private fleet, then it can be a worthwhile investment for that particular company.
+On the other hand, there are a host of logical reasons (often centred around predictability of demand and a strong desire to preserve brand control) that can justify the human, financial, and intellectual capital required to build a private fleet, then it can be a worthwhile investment for that particular company.

 At an enterprise level, similar dilemmas exist, it is always a trade-off between flexibility and control.